CVLAB-Unibo/LLaNA/README.md

 The weights of the trained models will be saved inside the `outputs` directory.

 ## Checkpoints of trained LLaNA
-The trained LLaNA-7b model is hosted on Huggingface Hub [here](https://huggingface.co/andreamaduzzi/LLaNA-7B).
-The weights are automatically downloaded when needed, while running the training or evaluation scripts.
+The trained LLaNA-7b model is hosted on Huggingface Hub [here](https://huggingface.co/andreamaduzzi/LLaNA-7B).The weights are automatically downloaded when needed, while running the training or evaluation scripts.
+[Here](https://huggingface.co/andreamaduzzi), you can find also the v2 versions of LLaNA-7b and LLaNA-13b which have been trained on the joint dataset consisting of ShapeNeRF-Text and ObjaNeRF-Text, as specified in [Scaling LLaNA: Advancing NeRF-Language Understanding Through Large-Scale Training](https://arxiv.org/abs/2504.13995).

 ## 🧑‍🏫 Evaluation
 The evaluation metrics reported in the research paper are computed on the test set of ShapeNeRF-Text, which can be downloaded following the instructions in the Data Preparation section.